Exadata Smart Flash Cache now Supports Redo Writes

 The patch includes a new version of the OFED InfiniBand drivers, so those applying the patch to storage servers should also apply the included minimal pack to database servers as well, to keep driver versions consistent.

-6 comments on “Exadata Smart Flash Cache now Supports Redo Writes”
+6 Responses to “Exadata Smart Flash Cache now Supports Redo Writes”